krapfalex/msd23_drink_management/README.md

 Krapf Alexandra, Riedler Patrick

 ### Description
 This project mixes cocktails based on internal decided recipes.
 The cocktails consist off multiple liquids.
-The name of the Cocktail is decided in main method.
+Maven and JUnit are used for testing.

 ### Usage